AgentMC/Sao20/Translate/En/Part9.md

 "That's me who should... thank you, Tiese."

 They hugged each other for a moment and let each other go.
-Ronye quickly checked the condition of injuries, it seemed that the broken left arm bones are not perfect but were holding together, and only thin scars remained on the right feet and right knees.
+Ronye quickly checked the condition of injuries, it seemed that the broken left arm bones are not perfect but were holding together, and only thin scars remained on the right feet and right knee.
 Tiese, who was more seriously injured, seemed to have no difficulty moving either.

 Tiese's standard sword thrown away by a minion laid on the opposite side of the hall from which only floor remained.
 She stopped Tiese who tried to begin walking there with a left hand: